Q&A: Picnic Safety

 What should I consider when preparing and cooking food?

-Handling food safely is one is my biggest pet peeves.
+Handling food safely is one of my biggest concerns.
 Wash your hands before, during and after preparing and cooking food.
 When cooking raw meat, use a meat thermometer to know if it’s fully cooked.
 And do not – I repeat, do NOT – place cooked meat back on the same platter where it was raw just minutes ago.

 When you’re finished eating, pack the remaining food back into coolers immediately so it doesn’t spoil or attract insects… or bigger wildlife!